Nima-Khodabandelou/Notes/README.md

       super:

-        to refer to immediate parent class.
+        to refer to immediate parent class obj

-        instance of subclass created -> instance of parent class created implicitly referred by super

-        called in constructor implicitly by compiler if no super or this.

-        to refer to immediate parent class instance variable.
+	to refer to immediate parent class instance variable

         to invoke the immediate parent class method.

         to invoke immediate parent class constructor.

+        instance of subclass created -> instance of parent class created implicitly referred by super

         for initializing super-class variables within sub-class constructor